reactive-python/reactpy/src/client/README.md

-# IDOM Client
+# ReactPy Client

-An ES6 Javascript client for IDOM
+An ES6 Javascript client for ReactPy